Progress Report

 2. Outcome so far

-The objective of R&D Theme 2 is to develop a system capable of deriving optimal solutions for operations in real time.
-This system integrates knowledge from Theme 1 on various operational methods and from Theme 3 on the evaluation of impacts on floods, water resources, and human societies.
+The objective of R&D Item 2 is to develop a system capable of deriving optimal solutions for operations in real time.
+This system integrates knowledge from Item 1 on various operational methods and from Item 3 on the evaluation of impacts on floods, water resources, and human societies (Fig. 2).

-Collaborative discussions were held with Themes 1,3 to identify the four essential elements required to formulate a decision-making problem: the objective function, constraints, possible interventions, and random phenomena.
+Collaborative discussions were held with Items 1, 3 to identify the four essential elements required to formulate a decision-making problem: the objective function, constraints, possible interventions, and random phenomena.
 The proposed engineering solutions—seeding, offshore curtain, and offshore wind turbines—were developed by considering their spatial impact on weather phenomena associated with heavy rainfall and the temporal scale from the initiation of control measures to the manifestation of their effects.

 3. Future plans